 Programming.
 For some, it’s a distant concept that is somewhere in the same difficulty realm with rocket science.
-For others, it might be a hobby – an activity that you’d like to utilize in order to relax after a long day at work.
-And then there’s the third group – people who use programming on a daily basis for work purposes.
+For others, it might be a hobby – an activity that you’d like to utilize to relax after a long day at work.
+And then there’s the third group – people who use programming daily for work purposes.

 Table of Contents

 Benefits of Learning Programming

 First of all, let’s assume that you’d like to learn programming purely out of personal interest, and you’re not looking to change your career.
 If nothing else, programming can be a great tool to jumpstart your brain.
 This is true for all similar hobbies that involve a lot of thinking, but doing a little programming can work wonders of getting you “in the mood”.

 If, however, you’ve decided to turn to programming in search of a new career path, there are multiple benefits that you’re likely to encounter.
 To begin with, career stability is probably very important to everyone who wants to plan out their future.
 Well, programming is infamous for providing just that.
 Since there are new start-ups and up-and-coming companies that deal with programming every single day, the job market is yet to experience a shortage of a need for programmers.
 This is an amazing feature since there are very few jobs in the world that could boast an almost guaranteed career path.